contentstack/contentstack-python/README.rst

 *For example:*

-    if you want to crop an image (with a width of 300 and height of 400), you simply need to append query parameters at the end of the image URL, such as
+    If you want to crop an image (with a width of 300 and height of 400), you simply need to append query parameters at the end of the image URL, such as

 .. code-block:: python